rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 }
 ```

+_Alternatively, quad streams can be converted to arrays using tools such as [`arrayify-stream`](https://www.npmjs.com/package/arrayify-stream)._

 Even though `N3.Store` uses a highly-efficient four-level index to store and lookup RDF quads,
 its main restriction is that it stores everything in-memory.
 On average, one million triples requires around 100MB,